zeronone/eslint-plugin-const-immutable/README.md

 # eslint-plugin-const-immutable

 This plugin forces all `const` declarations to be immutable.
-Ecmascript 6 don't allow variables declared with `const` to be rassigned, but doesn't necassarilly avoid mutation.
+Ecmascript 6 don't allow variables declared with `const` to be reassigned, but doesn't necassarilly avoid mutation to the strucutures the respective variable is pointing to.

 ## Installation